-Table 6-2 - PHY register Port Status page fiel --
+Table 6-2 - PHY register Port Status page fields Size Туре Description

 Field Size Туре Description

 AStat 2 r TPA line state for the port:

 $00_2 = invalid$

 $01_2 = 1$

 $10_2 = 0$

 $11_2 = Z$

 BStat 2 r TPB line state for the port (same encoding as AStat)

-Ch 1 r If equal to one, the port is a child, else a parent.
-The meaning of this bit is undefined from the time a bus reset is detected until the PHY transitions to state T1: Child Handshake during the tree identify process (see 4.4.2.2 in IEEE Std 1394-1995).
+Ch 1 r equal to one, the port is a child, else a parent.
+The meaning of this bit is undefined om the time a bus reset is detected until the PHY transitions to state T1: Child andshake during the tree identify process (see 4.4.2.2 in IEEE Std 1394-1995).

 Con 1 r If equal to one, the port is connected, else disconnected.
 The power reset value is zero.
+This bit reports the value of the connected variable for the port (see the connection_status() function in table 7-18).
 The value reported by this bit is filtered by hysteresis logic, as specified by figure 7-10, to reduce multiple status changes caused by contact scrape when a connector is inserted or removed.

-Bias 1 r If equal to one, bias voltage is detected (possible connection).
-The value reported by this bit is filtered by hysteresis logic, with a time of CONNECT_TIMEOUT, to reduce multiple status changes caused by contact scrape when a connector is inserted or removed.
+Bias 1 r f equal to one, bias voltage is detected (possible connection).
+The value reported by his bit is filtered by hysteresis logic, with a time of CONNECT_TIMEOUT, to reduce nultiple status changes caused by contact scrape when a connector is inserted or emoved.

-Dis 1 rw When set to one, the port shall be disabled.
+Field Size Туре Description Dis 1 rw When set to one, the port shall be disabled.
 The value of this bit subsequent to a power reset is implementation-dependent, but should be a hardware configurable option.

-Field Size Туре Description Negotiated_speed 3 r Indicates the maximum speed negotiated between this PHY port and its immediately connected port; the encoding is the same as for the xspd bit in self-ID packet 7 (see clause 7.2.1).
+Negotiated_speed 3 r Indicates the maximum speed negotiated between this PHY port and its immediately connected port; the encoding is the same as for the xspd bit in self-ID packet 7 (see clause 7.3.1).
 Enab_token 1 rw Enable token-style arbitration.
-When set to one, the enhancements specified in clause 7.7 shall be enabled for this port.
+When set to one, the enhancements specified in clause 7.8 shall be enabled for this port.
 The power reset value is zero.

-Table 6-2 - PHY register Port Status pag --
+Table 6-2 - PHY register Port Status page fields (Continued)